Tuna Croquettes

 If you don’t want to use eggs, mix equal parts of flour and water.
 Dredge the patties in this flour slurry before coating them in breadcrumbs.

-Your patties likely fall apart because there was too much moisture in the mixture or if the oil wasn’t hot enough.
-If the tuna mix is too moist, refrigerate it for 20 minutes or add breadcrumbs to the mixture, and only fry in sizzling oil.
+Your patties likely fell apart because there was too much moisture in the mixture, because you used warm potatoes, or because the oil wasn’t hot enough.
+If the tuna mix is too moist, refrigerate it for 20 minutes, then add breadcrumbs to the mixture and fry in sizzling oil.

 Tuna Croquettes